geraldohomero/blog/geraldohomero/content/about.en.md

 ### **Research Fellow (Master/UFJF)** · 2019 - 2022

-Researcher in the [History Graduate Program](https://www2.ufjf.br/ppghistoria/) at UFJF, in the research line "Power, market and labor", with funding from CAPES.
+Researcher in the [History Graduate Program](https://www2.ufjf.br/ppghistoria/) at UFJF, in the research line "History, Culture and Power", with funding from [CAPES](https://www.gov.br/capes/).

 - Execution of research project on Digital History
 - Discourse analysis using Python and R programming languages with the IRaMuTeQ tool